View of Kampala, the capital of Uganda

 German development cooperation with Uganda focuses on fostering peace and social cohesion.
 This includes support for refugees and host communities.

 The regional focus of the cooperation programme is on north-western Uganda – a region hosting many refugees from South Sudan and the Democratic Republic of the Congo.
-As a result of the arrival of such large numbers of people, host communities are faced with severe pressure on their infrastructure and resources, such as water supply and wood, which is needed for firewood.
+As a result of the arrival of such large numbers of people, host communities are faced with severe pressure on their infrastructure and resources, such as water supply and firewood.
 In this context, the BMZ is engaged in efforts to improve the living conditions of refugees and ensure that natural resources are used sparingly.

 At the government negotiations in 2022, the German government committed 68.8 million euros in new funding for Ugandan-German development cooperation.